teorth/equational_theories/README.md

 - Oct 1, 2024: Another [~250k transitive implications](equational_theories/Generated/TrivialBruteforce) were proven by simple proof generation.
 Discussed in the blueprint [here](https://teorth.github.io/equational_theories/blueprint/sect0007.html).
 - Oct 1, 2024: [~500k transitive implications](equational_theories/Generated/EquationSearch) were proven by a custom tool that chooses hypotheses and leveraged previously found implications to search by using the implied equations as substitutions.
 Discussed in the blueprint [here](https://teorth.github.io/equational_theories/blueprint/sect0009.html).
 - Oct 2, 2024: All but 7999 implications were [conjecturally resolved using the vampire ATP](equational_theories/Generated/Vampire).
+- Oct 2, 2024: 86 (potentially) new implications in `Subgraph.lean` conclusively (i.e. in Lean) resolved using the [lean-egg tactic](https://github.com/marcusrossel/lean-egg).
+Some of these were simply missed by the transitive closure computation and technically already implied, but some were genuinely new.

 Some statistics and data files from a given point in time:
 - Sep 28, 2024: [A repository of unknown implications](https://github.com/amirlb/equational_theories/tree/unknown-implications), including all unknown implications, known equivalence classes, unknown implications modulo known equivalence, and only the strongest unknown implications.